bouncing your on-camera flash behind you

 A comment posted to the article, directional light from your on-camera flash, asked a lot of questions about bounce flash photography.
 While most of these have been answered over time in various articles, it might be a good thing to pull it all together in directly answering those questions here.

-An uncomplicated portrait of Anelisa that shows the specific elements that I work toward with bounce flash:
+This uncomplicated portrait of Anelisa that shows specific elements in how I bounce flash:

 - catchlights in the eyes